Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Introduction.

+\begin{definition} Polyhedral solids in equilibrium class $(1,1)^E$ are called \emph{mono-monostatic} \cite{balancing,VarkonyiDomokos}.
+We denote the smallest number of faces among all mono-monostatic, convex, homogeneous polyhedra by $F^{\star}$ and we denote the smallest number of vertices among all mono-monostatic, convex, homogeneous polyhedra by $V^{\star}$. \end{definition}

-If a rigid body is either mono-stable or mono-unstable then we call it monostatic.
-If it has both properties, then we call it mono-monostatic.
-The construction of the first convex, homogeneous, mono-monostatic body called G\"{o}mb\"{o}c \cite{VarkonyiDomokos} in 2006 raised the interest in the subject, because a polyhedral version of the G\"{o}mb\"{o}c is not known.
-This implies that for the minimal numbers $F^{\star}, V^{\star}$ for the faces and vertices of a mono-monostatic polyhedron the only known bounds are $F^{\star}, V^{\star} \geq 5.$
+While the existence of homogeneous, mono-monostatic polyhedra has been proven \cite{Langi}, no example is known.
+The only known convex, homogeneous, mono-monostatic objects are non-polyhedral, the first example is called G\"{o}mb\"{o}c \cite{VarkonyiDomokos}.
+This implies that for the minimal numbers $F^{\star}, V^{\star}$ for the faces and vertices of a homogeneous mono-monostatic polyhedron the only known bounds are $F^{\star}, V^{\star} \geq 5$.

-\subsection{0-skeletons and the main result}
+\subsection{0-skeletons and the main result.}

-Here we highlight a new aspect of this problem: instead of looking at uniform mass distribution, we consider polyhedra with unit masses at the vertices, also called polyhedral 0-skeletons.
-The latter problem may appear, at first sight, almost `unsportingly' easy.
+Here we highlight a new aspect of this problem: instead of looking at the homogeneous case with uniform mass distribution, we consider polyhedral 0-skeletons with unit masses at the vertices as introduced in \cite{Dawson3}. \begin{remark} Definitions \ref{monostable}, \ref{monounstable} and \ref{monomono} of the monostable, mono-unstable and mono-monostatic properties apply to all polyhedra, regardless of their mass distribution.
+In particular, it applies both to homogeneous polyhedra and to polyhedral 0-skeletons. \end{remark} Here again we seek the minimal face and vertex numbers to obtain monostatic polyhedra and the corresponding numbers are defined below. \begin{definition} We denote the smallest number of faces among all monostable (mono-unstable, mono-monostatic), convex polyhedral 0-skeletons by $F_0^S$ ($F_0^U, F_0^{\star})$, respectively.
+We denote the smallest number of vertices among all monostable (mono-unstable, mono-monostatic), convex polyhedral 0-skeletons by $V_0^S$ ($V_0^U, V_0^{\star})$, respectively. \end{definition} The problem of finding these minima may appear, at first sight, almost `unsportingly' easy as compared with the homogeneous case.
 However, the minimal vertex number $V^{\star}_0$ and face number $F^{\star}_0$ to produce a mono-monostatic polyhedral 0-skeleton are not known.
 Even more curiously, the minimal number of vertices for a mono-monostatic, \emph{polygonal} 0-skeleton (in 2 dimensions) is not known either.

-The first related results have been reported in \cite{Bozoki} where, for the minimal number of vertices $V^{U}_0$ for a mono-unstable polyhedral 0-skeleton $V^{U}_0 \geq 8$ was proven and this implies the lower bounds $F^{U}_0 \geq 6$ (via the theorem of Steinitz \cite{Steinitz}) and it also implies the bounds $F^{\star}_0 \geq 6, V^{\star}_0 \geq 8$ for mono-monostatic polyhedral 0-skeletons.
+The first related results have been reported in \cite{Bozoki} where $V^{U}_0 \geq 8$ was proven (implying, via the theorem of Steinitz \cite{Steinitz1}, the lower bound $F^{U}_0 \geq 6$).
+This result also implies the bounds $F^{\star}_0 \geq 6, V^{\star}_0 \geq 8$ for mono-monostatic polyhedral 0-skeletons.

 In this paper we explain the background and show some constructions which may inspire further research.
 In particular, by providing an explicit construction of a mono-monostatic polyhedral 0-skeleton with 21 faces and 21 vertices, we prove